 In order to be able to effectively and efficiently plan for development that is feasible in consideration of political and market realities, it is imperative that the underlying physical and market conditions impacting a site be carefully evaluated and understood.
-In relation to the identified study area site for Homewood, this process involved an assessment of the existing land use, access/ circulation, infrastructure, and market conditions of the specified sites and where appropriate surrounding contextual areas.
-This scope of this assessment is not intended to represent a traditional due diligence evaluation for the site.
-The evaluation and assessment are based upon the following elements identified below and prepared in conjunction with this study as well as the consultant team's collective and individual knowledge regarding the study site:
+In relation to the identified study area sites for Oak Forest, Homewood, and Blue Island this process involves an assessment of the existing land use, access/circulation, infrastructure, and market conditions of the specified sites and where appropriate surrounding contextual areas.
+This scope of this assessment is not intended to represent a traditional due diligence evaluation for any of the sites.
+The evaluations and assessments are based upon the following elements identified below and prepared in conjunction with this study as well as the consultant team's collective and individual knowledge regarding the study sites:

-- " review of available background planning, studies, reports, regulations, and proposed development programs; - " interviews with site and community stakeholders including property owners, municipal officials, developers, brokers, and local agencies/institutions; and - " visual assessments of the site and its respective development context in conjunction with evaluation of available infrastructure and real estate market conditions.
+- " review of available background planning, studies, reports, regulations, and proposed development programs; - " interviews with site and community stakeholders including property owners, municipal officials, developers, brokers, and local agencies/institutions; and - " visual assessments of the individual sites and their respective development context in conjunction with evaluation of available infrastructure and real estate market conditions.